peyao/cse134b_yumbums/hw4/README.md

 Given the scope of the project, we didn't setup a server to handle server sided code execution (only hosting and delivery of our files).
 So we have to handle all our operations client side.
 This raises security issues like making ReST api calls for notification pushing and storing API keys and other secrets on the client.
+Since we don't have a server, our current implementation of checking and sending notifications does not work when the tabs are closed.
+However, we are able to receive push notifications even with closed tabs when pushed from the OneSignal dashboard.
+We can solve this issue by scheduling notifications and adding signal callbacks to our data in Firebase so that we are notified whenever notification options are changed so we can cancel scheduled notifications as needed.

 The benefits of the client side however, also simplifies our application in a big way.
 Since we are already within the user context, each client only manages one user (we are assuming the user is already logged into our app) so our javascript code only has to deal with the habits and notifications of a single user.
-This saves us the work of having to manage which user to send what notification and possibly even where to send the notification if user has multiple browsers and platforms from server side.
+This saves us the work of having to manage which user to send what notification and possibly even where to send the notification if the user has multiple browsers and platforms from the server side.

 **Supported Platforms**